awsdocs/aws-control-tower-guide/doc_source/walkthrough-delete.md

 # Walkthrough: Cleaning up AWS Control Tower Managed Resources<a name="walkthrough-delete"></a>

-When your landing zone was set up, AWS Control Tower provisioned resources and services in your landing zone on your behalf\.
-For example, an AWS Organizations organization with multiple accounts and organizational units \(OUs\) were provisioned\.
+When you set up your landing zone, AWS Control Tower provisioned resources and services in your landing zone on your behalf\.
+For example, an AWS Organizations organization, containing multiple accounts and organizational units, \(OUs\) was provisioned\.
 Additionally, guardrails were deployed in your accounts using AWS CloudFormation stacks, stack sets, and AWS Organizations policies\.

 This document provides instructions for how to delete AWS Control Tower resources individually, as part of regular maintenance and administrative tasks\.
 The procedures given in this chapter are intended only for removing individual resources, or a few resources, when needed\.

 **Warning**
-If you intend to decommission your landing zone, contact AWS Support first, before manually deleting resources\.
 Manually deleting resources will not allow you to set up a new landing zone\.
 It is not the same as decommissioning\.
-Complete decommissioning requires assistance from AWS Support\.

- If you delete all of your landing zone resources manually, it is not the same as decommissioning the landing zone, and you may incur unexpected charges\.
+Even if you delete all of your landing zone resources manually, it is not the same as decommissioning the landing zone, and you may incur unexpected charges\.

 ## Manual Cleanup of AWS Control Tower Resources<a name="manual-decommissioning"></a>